tloehr/rlgagent/README.md

 deprecated [WiringPi](http://wiringpi.com/) project, as it runs very well.
 Please note, that the Pin numbering used in the config files are named according to the WiringPi scheme.

-WiringPi is not available in Raspbian anymore or as sourcecode in https://git.drogon.net/?p=wiringPi;a=summary Until we are moving on to pi4j 2.0 (which based on pigpio), we stick with a source code mirror for WiringPi on GitHub.
+WiringPi is not available in Raspbian anymore or as sourcecode.
+Until we are moving on to pi4j 2.0 (which based on pigpio), we stick with a source code mirror for WiringPi on GitHub.
 Which works very well for us.
+A stable deb version of WiringPi is also available via our APT repository.

 There is also a standard PCB which works best for a Raspberry Pi setup.
 You can get Your own [PCBs here](https://easyeda.com/tloehr/rlg-mainboard-v11_copy).

 # Workspace

-The agent creates a workspace folder (if missing).
+Upon start the agent software creates a workspace folder (if missing).
 The folder's location **has to be specified via a -D argument** on the java command line.

 `java -jar -Dworkspace=/home/pi/rlgagent`

 The standard installation packages contain this setting in the `rlgagent.vmoptions` file located in the installation folder.

-- Linux: `/opt/rlgagent` or `/opt/rlagentd`.
+* Linux: `/opt/rlgagent` or `/opt/rlagentd`.
 The latter for an installation as a service or deamon.
-- Mac: `/Applications/rlgagent`
+* Mac: `/Applications/rlgagent`

-This folder contains the **config.txt**  file, the log file directory and the mqtt persistence folder.
-It usually looks like this:
+The workspace folder contains the **config.txt** file, the log file directory and the mqtt persistence folder.
+It usually looks something like this:

 ```
-rlgagent
-|--rlgagent-385d8f4a-a0b7-496a-b3ca-7fe0f1cf20a0-tcplocalhost1883
-| |--.lck
-|--config.txt
-|--logs
-| |--2022-03-08.rlgagent.log.gz
-| |--2022-03-11.rlgagent.log.gz
-| |--2022-03-07.rlgagent.log.gz
-| |--2022-03-01.rlgagent.log.gz
-| |--2022-03-09.rlgagent.log.gz
-| |--2022-01-20.rlgagent.log.gz
-| |--2022-02-11.rlgagent.log.gz
-| |--rlgagent.log
+├── ag30-026bae8b-2b63-4578-ab87-240046d7d3bb-tcplocalhost1883
+├── audio
+│   ├── announce
+│   │   ├── countdown.mp3
+│   │   ├── defeat.mp3
+│   │   ├── doublekill.mp3
+│   │   ├── enemydoublekill.mp3
+│   │   ├── enemypentakill.mp3
+│   │   ├── enemyquadrakill.mp3
+│   │   ├── enemyspree.mp3
+│   │   ├── enemytriplekill.mp3
+│   │   ├── firstblood.mp3
+│   │   ├── overtime.mp3
+│   │   ├── pentakill.mp3
+│   │   ├── quadrakill.mp3
+│   │   ├── selfdestruct.mp3
+│   │   ├── shutdown.mp3
+│   │   ├── spree.mp3
+│   │   ├── triplekill.mp3
+│   │   ├── victory.mp3
+│   │   └── welcome.mp3
+│   ├── intro
+│   │   └── bf3.mp3

+│   └── pause
+│       ├── aquatic-ambiance.mp3
+│       ├── dire-docks.mp3
+│       ├── frosty-frolics.mp3
+│       ├── snes-waterworld.mp3
+│       └── stickerbush-symphony.mp3
+├── config.txt
+└── logs
+    ├── 2023-07-16.rlgagent.log.gz
+    ├── 2023-08-04.rlgagent.log.gz
+    └── rlgagent.log
 ```

 ## Logfiles

 Logfiles are stored in the **logs** subdirectory.
 The agent archives a log file from a previous day on startup (see above).
-The current day's file is always named `rlgagent.log`
+The current file is always named `rlgagent.log`

 ## Configs